Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 To my surprise, a common frustration is the difficulty for admin staff to communicate privately with their own users.
 "Direct" / "Mentioned Only" messages only work so well, and email is a more reliable method of communication, but getting at a user's email address from the context it's needed is often many clicks & page loads away.
 That communication then lives outside the instance's records, and unless the moderation staff have a shared email inbox, is private between the individual moderator and the user.

-Moderation teams often make good use of tools outside their server software to coordinate: Wikis, chat services (often in private Discord servers), web-based database query tooling, follow-the-sun scheduling tools, incident response management tooling.
+Moderation teams often make good use of tools outside their server software to coordinate: Wikis, chat services (often in private Discord servers), spreadsheets, web-based database query tooling, follow-the-sun scheduling tools, and incident response management tooling.
 Many expressed a desire for some of this within their server software itself, though it seems teams are able to find external tooling that works well enough for them.

 A common frustration and major use-case for private wikis is for coordinating across time with your past & future selves: Why were decisions made?
 Having searchable notes with labels and bidirectional page links goes a long way in making this easier.
 But while tooling that helps with this sort of thing exists in some server software, it's not pervasive enough and should be applied to more things such as instance block records (more on this below).

-## Within Your Instance -- Automation
+## Within Your Instance -- Automation & Shared Resources

 Also to my surprise, the people we spoke to were overwhelmingly in favor of using automated tooling to support a proactive approach to moderation, especially in how it can offset the human cost of performing this work.